-In practice, USCIS frequently questions whether an employer's proposed job qualifies as a specialty occupation.
-If your job offer is in the medical, research, scientific, or engineering professions, it should be easier to demonstrate that your job is a specialty occupation.
+In practice, USCIS frequently raises questions about whether an employer's proposed job qualifies as a specialty occupation.
+If your job offer is in the medical, research, scientific, or engineering professions, it should be easier to demonstrate that it is in a specialty occupation.
 If your job is in a different industry such as Information Technology (IT), restaurant/food service, or retail, you might have to provide substantial evidence to establish that your job qualifies as a specialty occupation.

 In addition to the specialty occupation requirement, you (the prospective H-1B employee) must demonstrate that you hold a bachelor's degree or foreign equivalent in a directly relevant field of study.
 If you received your bachelor's degree in the U.S., your employer simply will need to explain how your studies are relevant to the job.

 If you received your degree from a university abroad, you might need to obtain what's called a "credentials evaluation."
 There are several companies that offer this service.
 The company will review your transcripts, your degree program, and what courses you took at your university.
 Using this information, it will make a determination as to whether your degree is equivalent to a U.S. bachelor's degree.
 The company will provide you with a detailed report explaining how your degree is equivalent to a U.S. bachelor's degree, which you can use as proof of your educational credentials.